Setting.

 Adelaide Hills

-Now we walk into the land of fiction.
+Now we walk into a land of fiction.

 There are a surprising number of magnificent mansions in the Adelaide Hills, so inventing another one is not a great stretch of the truth.